 We aim to identify and interpret elements of the IOR process.
 Because the type of IOR process we seek to understand is poorly understood in the literature our study is a theory elaboration effort (Lee, 1999; Suddaby, 2006).
 We adopt a multiple case study research design because it is a research strategy that allows us to engage in deep investigations of dynamic and complex processes (Eisenhardt, 1989).
 The case study design for theory building and elaboration has been widely used in the internationalization literature (cf., Welch et al., 2011, Chetty et al., 2014).
 Further, we adopt a longitudinal case design (Chetty et al., 2014, Chetty, 1996) due to our interest in understanding a complex process that unfolds over time.

-To select firms we employed a theoretical sampling approach and focused was on identifying firms that exemplify the unique phenomenon under consideration (Cope, 2005, ;Eisenhardt, 1989; Eisenhardt & Graebner, 2007).
+We employed a theoretical sampling approach and focused was on identifying firms that exemplify the unique phenomenon under consideration (Cope, 2005, ;Eisenhardt, 1989; Eisenhardt & Graebner, 2007).
 Consistent with preliminary research on serendipitous FMEs (e.g., Meyer and Skak, 2002) we conjectured that the dynamic institutional conditions that characterize emerging countries enhance the likelihood of entrepreneurs engaging in serendipitous FMEs, so that we focused on identifying cases from three emerging countries (Bulgaria, India, and Romania) that we were familiar with.
 In keeping with research on IOR and the cognitive process approach adopted, the focus was on privately founded firms where the lead entrepreneur was still present, the firm had internationalized within ten years of inception (Coviello & Jones, 2004; Kiss et al., 2013), and was engaged in multiple FMEs.
 Our aim to understand the phenomenon in a systematic way made us agnostic to the firm’s current age and industry as initial sampling criteria (Ghauri, 2004; Kalinic et al. 2014).

 We identified firms that met our theoretical sampling criteria through a snowball sampling technique initiated by information provided by local Chambers of Commerce and personal referrals.
 Our selection process generated 13 firms from Bulgaria, India, and Romania.
 The selection of 13 cases is consistent with a saturation threshold logic (Eisenhardt, 1989; Eisenhardt & Graebner, 2008) in which the patterns that started to emerge from the initial cases were reemerging in subsequent cases despite differences in firm industry, age, and country.
-Therefore, we decided to limit the overall sample to 13 cases. entrepreneur
+Therefore, we decided to limit the overall sample to 13 cases.

 Data collection